-Our Cruising Phnom Penh Siem Reap tour leads you deep into the watery world of the Mekong Delta from Phnom Penh to Siem Reap.
-Along the way, we will cruise over Phnom Penh, Kampong Tralach, Kampong Chhnang, the great Tonle Sap Lake and Siem Reap.
-You will have truly unforgettable experiences from from cruising along the Mekong River, visiting colorful local markets, spectacular Angkor temples.
-Our tour also grants you a memorable inside look at life along the river and interactions with friendly local people.
+Our Cruising Phnom Penh Siem Reap Tour leads you deep into the watery world of the Mekong Delta from Phnom Penh to Siem Reap.
+Along the way, your cruise package is designed to pass through exotic remoted towns such as Kampong Tralach, Kampong Chhnang, the Great Tonle Sap Lake before the disembarkation in Siem Reap.
+You will have chance to truly experience colorful local markets, river life of the local, as well as immerse into spectacular Angkorian temples.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 Day 01: Phnom Penh Arrival

 Upon arrival in Phnom Penh International Airport, you will be welcomed by our Cambodia travel guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

 Playing the role as the international and domestic transport hub for whole Cambodia and region, the bustling capital of Phnom Penh is located at the junction of the mighty Mekong River, Bassac River and Tonlé Sap River.
 It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.